thingsboard/thingsboard.github.io/docs/devices-library/cat1-macro-bluetooth-gateway.md

 ---
 layout: devices-library-article
-title: How to connect cat1-macro-bluetooth-gateway to ThingsBoard?
+title: How to connect Cat-1 Macro Bluetooth Gateway to ThingsBoard?
 category: Other devices
 connectivity: LTE
 vendor: Lansitec